Master of Arts in English with Public Engagement emphasis

 - Interdisciplinary literacy requirement.
 Competence in a foreign language, two 600- or 700-level courses in a cognate discipline, or three advanced courses in linguistics; a plan must be approved by the committee chair.
 Note: interdisciplinary literacy courses that are not ENG courses (or cross-listed as such) count neither toward the 23 700-level credits nor the 33 graduate credits required for the Master's degree.

-The professional portfolio requires the student to develop critical and professional materials specific to an issue of civic engagement.
-The materials should include a historical and critical framework for understanding the issue, as well as professional materials that display application of that framework.
-Ideally, these materials should develop the writing done in courses, as well as community engagement work.
+The professional portfolio requires the student to develop critical and professional materials specific to the student’s future goals.
+The portfolio should contain scholarship, teaching, and engagement sections, prefaced by one or more brief introductory essays that place the materials in the context of public-engagement theory.
 The portfolio will be developed in consultation with the student's committee and will be discussed during the oral exam.
 Note: There is no thesis option for the public engagement emphasis.

 The comprehensive exam will consist of a written exam and an oral examination.
 Working with his or her advisor, the student develops a bibliography of about 15 texts relevant to the student's interests.
 These texts will vary in length and form according to the student's topic of choice and professional goals.
-The student completes a one-day written exam, designed to demonstrate his or her mastery of the materials on the reading list.
+The student completes a a 24-hour, 3-question written examination, designed to demonstrate his or her mastery of the materials on the reading list.
 The exam questions will be set by the members of the student's master's committee, who will then evaluate the written exam.
-Once the exam has passed, the student will proceed to the oral examination.
+Once the exam has been deemed passing, the student will proceed to the oral examination.
 Lasting one and a half hours, the examination will cover materials from both the portfolio and the written exam.